Resources

 Set up regular one-on-one meetings.

 By meeting with your employees privately on a regular basis, you make ongoing communication part of everyone’s routine.
 It gives you the opportunity to practice constructive criticism and nip problems in the bud.
-And when bigger issues do arise, you can handle them without your “private meeting in my office” generating gossip, speculation or rumors.
+And when bigger issues do arise, you can handle them without your “private meeting in my office” generating gossip, speculation, or rumors.

 Get your ducks in a row.